- Assistive Equipment Loans

-Assistive technology enables students with disabilities to compensate for and minimize educational barriers imposed by their specific disability.
+Assistive or Adaptive technology enables students with disabilities to compensate for and minimize educational barriers imposed by their specific disability.
 It also promotes independence among students with disabilities, which is one of the three fundamental tenets of PMC’s philosophy.
 As such, we try to promote the use of adaptive technology by students with disabilities as much as possible.
 We try to achieve this goal by:

 - Making assistive equipment available on loan to students who are registered with the PMC